The Partnership’s research portfolio includes a range of projects funded through the Partnership and the Global Uncertainties Programme.

 Global Uncertainties Leadership Fellows

-The Global Uncertainties Leadership Fellows provide leadership for the Partnership and conduct high quality research and knowledge exchange projects across themes of radicalisation, religion and beliefs, trust, ethics and national security.
+The Global Uncertainties Leadership Fellows provided leadership for the Partnership and conducted high quality research and knowledge exchange projects across themes of radicalisation, religion and beliefs, trust, ethics and national security.